kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ImageMagick is the name given to a suite of image processing tools originally created in 1987 by John Cristy, then working for [Du Pont](https://www.dupont.com/).
 In 1990, it was freely released by Du Pont, who transferred copyright to [ImageMagick Studio LLC](https://imagemagick.org/script/contact.php) who now maintain the project.
 It is distributed under a derived Apache 2.0 [license](https://imagemagick.org/script/license.php).
 The [authoritative source code repository](https://github.com/ImageMagick/ImageMagick) shows active development even today, 34 years after the suite was first released [@imagemagicksource].

 ImageMagick is so versatile and useful that it may rightfully be called the [Swiss Army knife](https://www.thefreedictionary.com/Swiss-army+knife) of the image processing world.

-ImageMagick comes with several command line utilities, each replete with options.
+It comes with several command line utilities, each replete with options.
 Among these are:

 - [`convert`](https://imagemagick.org/script/convert.php) which converts from one format to another;
 - [`display`](https://imagemagick.org/script/display.php) which displays one or more images;